ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

 PyTorch developer should find the above quite similar to a PyTorch model.

 (This is a form of [multitask learning](https://ruder.io/multi-task/).
 I've seen some of the top solutions chose to train two or three separate models instead.
-The latter approach also helps to alleviate the problem of some question apearing multiple times in the dataset.)
+The latter approach also helps to alleviate the problem of some questions appearing multiple times in the dataset.)

 # Wrapping Up

 In this post, we briefly discussed how the learning curve of TensorFlow has been significantly improved in the 2.x release, and how the TPU has become more accessible than ever.
-We also present a case study of solving a Q&A labeling problem by fine-tuning RoBERTa-base model from _huggingface/transformer_ library and with it some code snippets that could be useful for those who are more familiar with PyTorch.
+We also present a case study of solving a Q&A labeling problem by fine-tuning RoBERTa-base model from _huggingface/transformer_ library and with it some code snippets that could be useful to those who are more familiar with PyTorch.

-In fact, TensorFlow 2.1 and TPU are also a very good fit for CV applications.
-I already have another CV project in the pipeline and I haven't met any unsurmountable obstacles yet.
+TensorFlow 2.1 and TPU are also a very good fit for CV applications.
+I have another CV project in the pipeline and it has been a nice development experience so far.
 I'll probably publish another case study of solving an image classification problem in about a month.

+Thanks for reading!
 I'd love to hear from you.
 If you find any details in the presented codebase confusing, please let me know in the comment section.
 I'll add a section to this post or write a bonus post.